Main Menu (Mobile)- Block

 A Visual and Physical Indicator for the Presence of a Water Valve in Rodent Cages

-To prevent inadvertent placement of cages in positions without watering valves, engineers at the Howard Hughes Medical Institute’s Janelia Research Campus have designed a “Valve Stop” device that provides a visual and physical barrier to alert staff and researchers when a cage location on a ventilated rack does not have a watering valve in place.
+To prevent the inadvertent placement of cages in positions without watering valves, engineers at the Howard Hughes Medical Institute’s Janelia Research Campus have designed a “Valve Stop” device that provides a visual and physical barrier to alert staff and researchers when a cage located on a ventilated rack does not have a watering valve in place.
 The barrier is a 2-inch diameter red disc with white lettering.
 The device is composed of polyethylene terephthalate for the device stem and painted aluminum for the device plate.
 The stops can be easily attached to the quick disconnect fitting on the ventilated cage rack and can be sterilized by autoclaving at 132o C for 4 minutes.

-- Cost effective design that can be produced using an injection molding process
+- Cost-effective design that can be produced using an injection molding process

 - Autoclavable for sterilization, enabling re-use of the devices

 - Effective and easily implemented, as demonstrated at the Janelia Research Campus animal care facilities

 - Valve stops can be used in ventilated rodent cages with quick disconnect automatic watering valves.